bareos/bareos/manuals/en/developers/mediaformat.md

 Tape volume labels are created by the Storage daemon in response to a
 <span>**label**</span> command given to the Console program, or
 alternatively by the <span>**btape**</span> program. created.
-Each volume is labeled with the following information using the Bacula serialization routines, which guarantee machine byte order independence.
+Each volume is labeled with the following information using the Bareos serialization routines, which guarantee machine byte order independence.

 For Bacula versions 1.27 and later, the Volume Label Format is: